rohitagarwal-gkmit/retailpulse-docs/docs/index.md

 # RetailPulse

-A scalable, web-based system for multi-store billing, inventory, and analytics for medical wholesalers.
+A scalable, web-based system for multi-store billing and inventory for medical wholesalers.

 ---